Arts & Entertainment Community

 Two in Tow & On the Go | Low-pressure January outing ideas for families

-A lot of people take January as an opportunity to plan things, make lists, and look ahead ahead to the new year with a renewed sense of purpose.
+A lot of people take January as an opportunity to plan things, make lists, and look ahead to the new year with a renewed sense of purpose.
 Me?
-With the holiday hustle (plus our kids’ two mid-December birthdays) officially over and done with, January feels like a good time to … do absolutely none of that.
+With the holiday hustle plus Clara and Wyatt’s mid-December birthdays over and done with, January feels like a good time to … do absolutely none of that.
 Lol.

-But parents and grandparents know “doing nothing” isn’t a real an option.
-Because, sigh, the children still want to do things.
+But as all parents and grandparents know, “doing nothing” isn’t really an option.
+Because, sigh, children still want to do things.
 (Drat!).
-This coming-to-terms with reality has led me to think, begrudgingly, that I guess January could be a good time to refill those back-pocket plans for local things to do with kids.
+Begrudgingly, this coming-to-terms has led me to conclude January could be a good time to refill some back-pocket kid outing plans after all.

-So I pulled some low-pressure January outings from past Two in Tow adventures around Gig Harbor and the South Sound.
+So, for my fellow January minimalists, I pulled some low-pressure outings from past Two in Tow columns around Gig Harbor and the South Sound.
 As I looked through the archives, (setting aside the local guides and history pieces), I came up with quite a few places where the kids and I have made the most of ordinary afternoons.
-With — bonus! — no overachieving required.
+Think of them as local pre-packaged family adventures with all the intel you need to keep any of that pesky new-year-overachieving-ness at a minimum.

 So let’s take a little look-see, shall we?
-I separated them into four category options and everything:
+I separated them into four category options:

-On a free afternoon, I pick one thing to do.
+The first option is when I pick one thing for us to do.
 Not an indoor jump park and a restaurant and another stop “since we’re already out.”
-The whole “Let’s Make It a Day!” mindset was surely created by some overly excited marketing exec in the tourism industry.
-Yes, I realize I have “On the Go” in my column title.
-But given the choice, I don’t actually like rushing from place to place to place in a single day.
-And if it involves getting in and out of the car more than twice, the kids don’t like it either.
+The whole “Let’s Make it a Day!” mindset was surely created by some overly excited marketing exec in the tourism industry.
+Even though I have “On the Go” in my column title, I don’t actually like rushing from place to place to place in a single day.
+Plus, if it involves getting in and out of the car more than twice, the kids don’t like it either.
 And they will tell me.
 Audibly.

 So I pick one thing.
 Then I let it breathe.
 I let it be enough.
-Sometimes I don’t even tell the kids what that one thing is until we’re in the car.
+Sometimes I don’t even tell the kids what the one thing is until we’re in the car and going to it.
 I can’t have them saying “no” and ruining all my carefully curated calm, now can I??
 Ha.
 Overall, I pick places where the kids can thoroughly explore, notice details, invent games, and ask questions we can look up the answers to later.
 The magic isn’t in doing more, it’s in staying a little longer in one spot.

-Some past posts that fit this rule well include:
+Some past posts that fit this rule include:

 Walking the Tacoma Narrows Bridge with Kids (Feb.
 9, 2023):